open-mmlab/mmcv/README.md

 ## Contributing

-We appreciate all contributions to improve MMDetection.
+We appreciate all contributions to improve MMCV.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.